 In macroeconomics, we study about two burning issues of every country of the world, i.e. inflation and deflation.
 They are also most debated and a hot topic of group discussions.
 Inflation is a situation when the prices of goods and services get a boost, thus decreasing the buying power of money.
-If we talk about Deflation, it is opposite of inflation, whereby prices of goods and services falls and people can purchase more goods with the limited money.
+If we talk about Deflation, it is opposite of inflation, whereby prices of goods and services fall and people can purchase more goods with the limited money.

 Content: Inflation Vs Deflation